 The governing body of world football overwhelmingly selected Canada, Mexico and the United States to serve as hosts, marking the first time three nations have shared such a role.

-A World Health Organization commission ratcheted up pressure to fight noncommunicable diseases.
+A World Health Organization commission ratcheted up the pressure in a fight against neglected chronic diseases.

-The need to overhaul the U.N.'s vast bureaucracy is a more urgent topic as its single biggest donor, the United States, ratchets up pressure under the Trump administration.
+Overhauling the U.N. bureaucracy is a more urgent topic as the U.S. ratchets up pressure under the Trump administration.